CSYE-6225-shalom/webapp/README.md

     git clone https://github.com/CSYE-6225-shalom/webapp.git
     cd webbapp
     ```
-2. Set up the `.env` file with your environment variables:
+2. Set up the `.env` file with your environment variables in the root of the repo:
     ```env
     DB_NAME=your_db_name
     DB_USER=your_db_user